Low Car Diet 4.0

 Why especially relevant now?

-💡 Legislation: With the normative regulation approaching (2024), the government is requiring organizations with at least 100 employees to record and report travel behavior.
+💡 Legislation: With the Reporting Requirement Work-related Mobility of Persons approaching (2024), the government is requiring organizations with at least 100 employees to record and report travel behavior.

-💡Employer Attractiveness: Flexibility, variable travel allowances, a simple system for recording travel and home office days.
+💡Employer Attractiveness: Flexibility, variable travel allowances, a simple system for recording travel and work-from-home days.

-💡Fiscal: Only actual travel and home office days may be reimbursed untaxed.
+💡Fiscal: Only actual travel and work-from-home days may be reimbursed untaxed.
 The burden of proof is on the employer.